solo244/new_project/README.md

 # New projects

 ## Preview
-- You can preview this set up on [http://kenvandamme.be/blank](http://kenvandamme.be/blank) for now to get an idea of the set up.
+- You can preview this on [http://kenvandamme.be/blank](http://kenvandamme.be/blank) for now to get an idea of the set up.

 ## Set up
 - Check `package.json`
-- Check `Gruntfile.js` and look at for **//Change** comments
+- Check `Gruntfile.js` and look at **//Change** comments
 - npm install to get your node_modules (default **.gitignore**)
 - Update `css` **@imports** to `scss` for easy imports